nomike/nomikes_python_challenges/chapters/2/2.0/index.md

 ## High-level programming languages

-As time moved on, computers got more powerful and people wanted to perform more complex tasks with them, which was dificult to do in assembly.
+As time moved on, computers got more powerful and people wanted to perform more complex tasks with them, which was difficult to do in assembly.
 Assembly is also very close to the hardware (that's why it is called a low-level programming language).
 The above sample program would run on todays Intel x86 based CPUs, but you would be out of luck on an old Commodore 64 or even a modern smartphone as they use different CPU architectures.

 To combat these issues, high-level programming languages where invented, some of which are much more related to a natural language (mostly English).